50 tips for cross stitchers, by cross stitchers

 Ever got in a twist with your French knots, or been desperate to find a chart of a pink poodle?
 There are some times when you just can’t stitch solo.
 Perhaps a broken wrist is getting in the way of that wedding sampler – or maybe you just need a little support to restart your UFO.
 Or is your jumble of stash getting you down?
+Expand your cross stitching skills with tips from fellow stitchers.
+Or if you are knew to cross stitch, check out our cross stitch for beginners guide.

 There aren’t many dedicated sewing shops in my area and I often have trouble finding card blanks with the correct-sized aperture for my stitching.
 I hit upon the idea of buying ready-made greetings cards with an appropriate sized picture on the front, cutting out the picture and then placing my stitching behind.
 This way you often get a verse thrown in too!